2hog/docker-training/_presentations/docker-kubernetes-crash-course/presentation.md

 # Docker Images

-The basis of Docker Containers
+The base of Docker Containers

 * They provide the root file system for a Docker Container
 * They contain the meta data needed to run (e.g. exposed ports, health check instructions etc.)